Rapidographs are precision technical pens, normally used for drafting; I've co-opted them for my detailed drawing.

-This ruler allows you to find the center of things; I use it to find the center of my paper, so I know where to position my art.
+This ruler gives you the superpower of finding the center of things; I use it to find the center of my paper, so I know where to position my art.

 It includes small marking holes every 1/32" that fit my P203 pencil (above) perfectly, and includes a built-in protractor.